MadSc1ent1st96/MadSc1ent1st96.github.io/_projects/Hysteresis_Study.md

 - To understand the relationship between exchange energy and magnetic behavior
 - To develop computational skills in micromagnetic modeling
 - To analyze the effects of material parameters on hysteresis characteristics
+- To collaborate effectively in computational physics research

 ---